How to Deal with Breaks in the Supply Chain

 - Ramp up your marketing.
 If you are fortunate enough to have popular non-essential products available to sell and ship, it is important to let your customers know.
 Be sure to advertise on your site, on social media platforms as well as on any omnichannels you sell your products.
 People are preoccupied with news of the Coronavirus (COVID-19) pandemic and they will need to be reminded that your products are still available.

 Struggles felt during this virus crisis may be a blessing in disguise for many online sellers.
-It will make you realize your fulfillment weaknesses and possibly give you the opportunity to fix them in order to remain in business during this crisis and in future similar scenarios.
+It will make you realize your fulfilment weaknesses and possibly give you the opportunity to fix them in order to remain in business during this crisis and in future similar scenarios.
 Stay diligent, create a solid communications plan and be flexible during this difficult time to survive this temporary global health crisis.